 Transfer Programs (A.S. or A.A.)

 Associate of Science 38 Areas of Emphasis A.S.
 Degree Associate of Arts 39 Areas of Emphasis A.A.
+Degree Associate of Science in Teaching Elementary A.S.T.
 Degree

 Technical/Career Programs